spqb/plmDCA/README.md

 ```bash
 plmDCA train -d <path_data> -o <output_folder> -l <label>
 ```
 where `path_data` is the path to the input multi-sequence alignment in [fasta](https://en.wikipedia.org/wiki/FASTA_format) format and `label` is an identifier for the output files.
-The parameters of the trained model are saved in the file `output_folder/<label>_params.pth`, and can be easily loaded afterwrds using the Pytorch methods.
+The parameters of the trained model are saved in the file `output_folder/<label>_params.pth`, and can be easily loaded afterwards using the Pytorch methods.

 By default, the program assumes that the input data are protein sequences.
 If you want to use RNA sequences, you should use the argument `--alphabet rna`.